Eniola011/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 7: Write a function that draws a diagonal line on the terminal.
 Task 8: Write a function that prints a square, followed by a new line.
 Task 9: Write a fizzbuzz program in c"
+Task 10: Write a function that prints a triangle, followed by a new line.